-The Giro d’Italia is one of cycling’s three Grand Tours, along with the Tour de France and the Vuelta a España.
-It is the first of the three week races of the cycling season, usually taking place in the month of May.
+The Giro d’Italia is the first of the Grand Tours, with the other three-week-long races being the Tour de France and the Vuelta a España.
+The riders tackle 21 stages around Italy with the event usually taking place in May.

 The British rider went into the race to support Geraint Thomas, who crashed out early on after hitting a bottle.
 Last year’s edition introduced a whole new cast of Grand Tour riders with Geoghegan Hart, Hindley and João Almeida (Deceuninck – Quick-Step) looking like potential future winners.

 Riders climb the Stelvio during stage 18 of the 2020 Giro d’Italia (Photo by LUCA BETTINI/AFP via Getty Images)